 “My link to the past is gone.”
 An elegiac essay on the passing of a beloved maternal grandmother.

 “Lietuvių kilmės rašytojos J.Šukys namuose Monrealyje skamba trijų kalbų mišinys.”
 Translation of “Alphabet fusion.”

 “Brovka: Reconstructing a Life in Tatters (My Grandmother’s Journey).”
 An exploratory essay that reads the letters of a Lithuanian woman exiled alone to Siberia for seventeen years.

 “Ona Šimaitė and the Vilnius Ghetto: An Unwritten Memoir.”
-A piece from the early stages of my work on Šimaitė, the Vilnius Univeristy librarian and Holocaust rescuer.
-It is in this essay that I first started to work through the problem of an archive that is simultaneously silent and verbose.
+A piece from the early stages of my work on Epistolophilia, a book about Vilnius University librarian and Holocaust rescuer.
+This essay works through the problem of an archive that is simultaneously silent and verbose.

 “Lost and Found in Vilna: Letters From a Librarian.”
-These are my first translations of Šimaitė’s letters, and my first significant publication.
+Translations of Ona Šimaitė’s letters.